A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 By Hanna Park, John Miller, Taylor Romine, Aaron Cooper, Jeff Winter and Bob Ortega, CNN

-(CNN) — A sightseeing helicopter plunged from the sky into the Hudson River on Thursday, turning a family outing above Manhattan’s misty skyline into a tragedy.
+(CNN) — A sightseeing helicopter plunged into the Hudson River on Thursday, turning a family outing above Manhattan’s misty skyline into a tragedy.

-The helicopter carried six people, including three children and an executive from Siemens — a German multinational technology conglomerate.
+The helicopter carried six people, including three children and their parents – who have both worked for Siemens, a German multinational technology conglomerate.
 It lifted off from a Manhattan heliport and followed a familiar route: circling the Statue of Liberty, gliding north along the Hudson toward the George Washington Bridge and then turning south.
 About 16 minutes after takeoff, the aircraft crashed into the water, according to analysis by CNN and FlightRadar24.

 Witnesses described the helicopter flipping and spiraling before crashing near the New Jersey shoreline upside down, scattering debris across the river.